Financial planning tools and services to put you on the path to the future you want

-Once you have solidified your own retirement plan and have saved enough, you may find yourself wanting to help your grandchildren.
-You might want to lessen their financial burden by paying for their college or reward them for meeting various goals.
+Once you have solidified your own retirement plan and know you have saved enough, you may find yourself wanting to help your children or grandchildren.
+You might want to lessen their financial burden by paying for their college, just give them a treat, or reward them for meeting various goals.

-If you are in a financial situation where you want to simply give money to your grandchildren that they can use however they please, simply gifting money is a viable option.
-However, you should keep the federal lending limit in mind while doing so, explains Michael Gross, CFP/CPA, and the owner of Rising Tides Financial.
+If you are in a financial situation where you want to simply give to your grandchildren in a way that they can use however they please, gifting money is a viable option.
+However, you should keep the federal gifting limit in mind while doing so, explains Michael Gross, CFP/CPA, and the owner of Rising Tides Financial.